sb09ii/sb09ii/README.md

 - 👋 Hi, I’m @sb09ii
 - 👀 I’m interested in machine learning and recreating new models based in Ai
-- 🌱 I’m currently learning about models advanced tools
+- 🌱 I’m currently learning about new techs in ML
-- 💞️ I’m looking to collaborate on GSOC
+- 💞️ I’m currently working on linux operating system
 - 📫 You can contact me on email->> sayeribose27@gmail.com
 - 😄 Pronouns: she/her